riccardomusmeci/mlx-image/README.md

 Go to [results-imagenet-1k.csv](results/results-imagenet-1k.csv) to check every model converted and its performance on ImageNet-1K with different settings.

 ## **Train**

-Training with `mlx-im` is similar to PyTorch, thanks to some tools in it.
+Training is similar to PyTorch, thanks to some tools `mlx-im` provides.
 Here's an example of how to train a model with `mlx-im`:

 ```python
 import mlx.nn as nn